iTwin/bis-schemas/Domains/1-Common/Profiles/Profiles.remarks.md

   - must be less or equal to half `VerticalLegInnerEdgeLength` minus `HorizontalLegSlopeHeight`
 - `EdgeRadius` (if set):
   - must be greater or equal to zero
-  - must be less or equal to `Thickness`
   - must be less or equal to half `HorizontalLegInnerEdgeLength` minus `VerticalLegSlopeHeight`
   - must be less or equal to half `VerticalLegInnerEdgeLength` minus `HorizontalLegSlopeHeight`
 - `LegSlope` (if set):